 Tuition for Camp (ages 12 - 20) is $825.00 and includes 3 meals per day in the school cafeteria (vegan options available), on-campus housing, all study materials and access to all classes.
 There are no other charges/fees.

 Vocals, Trumpet (Cornet), Clarinet, Saxophone, Trombone, Piano, Banjo or Guitar, Bass or Tuba, Drums, or any other instruments are accepted.

 There will be 9 campers per instrument.
 (9 vocalists, 9 trumpets, etc.) for a total of 81 campers.

 The focus of this camp is best described as early or traditional jazz, known today as "Hot Jazz."
-Students form stylized jazz bands and rehearse a repertoire based on transposed lead sheets - not written arrangements.
-Dixieland/Swing ensemble fundamentals are stressed as well as solo improvisation.
+Students form stylized jazz combos and rehearse a repertoire based on transposed lead sheets - not written arrangements.
+Traditional/Swing ensemble fundamentals are stressed as well as solo improvisation.
 Music theory, especially harmony, is addressed as it applies to playing in these styles.
 The bottom line is that the camp is primarily about improvisation - both solo and ensemble.

 There are 9 venues in which classes are held.
 Some are in a standard classroom while others are held outdoors.

-Students are placed in jazz bands with peers of comparable ability.
+Students are placed in combos with peers of comparable ability.
 Also, students are expected to attend semi-private lessons with their instrumental instructor and also instrumental sectionals and master classes.

 Formal jam sessions take place after the nightly concert and usually last until 10:00 pm.
 There are always several instrumental jams going on at once and the vocalists have their own jam room.
 Informal jam sessions sometimes start up somewhere around the campus during the recreation period in the late afternoon.